anniesu1/road-generation/README.md

 The squares rendered in this scene are the city centers
 ![](citycenters.png)

+- The LSystem classes also contain an `Intersection` and `Edge` class which are utilized within the LSystem class itself.
+The `Intersection` class stores a position and has a function that returns whether two input Edges intersect or not.
+The `Edge` class contains an origin, endpoint, direction, and length.
+It is simply a wrapper class that represents a segment of road.

 ### Road system
 - I was only able to implement highways, as I had a lot of difficulty with this homework...........the only highway constraint is that it may not go out of bounds of the screen (this is done using a simple check to make sure coordinates are within NDC-space).